ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 **Make sure you save this file.**

-**22.** Now we can execute so more transactions.
-First, jump back to the CLI and do an `getPaper.js` transaction.
-Below you will see what the transaction. **NOTE:** scroll over to see the entire command below :
+**22.** Now we can execute more transactions.
+First, jump back to the CLI and do a `getPaper.js` transaction.
+Below you will see what the command is to execute the transaction. **NOTE:** scroll over to see the entire command below:

     tecadmin@ubuntubase:~/Desktop/fabric-samples-cp/commercial-paper/organization/digibank/application$ node getPaper.js
     Connect to Fabric gateway.